 - Not too close to your pet’s litter tray.
 There is a crass saying about eliminating where we eat, and felines feel strongly about this rule.

-- Should not be located in an enclosed space.
+- It should not be located in an enclosed space.
 Cats feel vulnerable when they eat, and will want the option of a quick getaway.

-- Should not be located in a busy area.
+- It should not be located in a busy area.
 Cats like calm while they eat, so avoid noisy parts of the house with heavy footfall.

 It seems like a lot of rules, but that’s the way of cats.
 If you want your pet to be happy and healthy, it’s best to abide by these guidelines.